Tobacco group Philip Morris sees iQOS as key to smokeless future in UK

-LONDON (Reuters) - Cigarette maker Philip Morris International thinks its iQOS heated tobacco product can make Britain smoke-free in the coming years, an executive said on Friday.
+LONDON, June 30 (Reuters) - Cigarette maker Philip Morris International thinks its iQOS smokeless tobacco product can make Britain a country of non-smokers in coming years, an executive said on Friday.

-Since iQOS was launched in the UK in December, Philip Morris has found that about 70 percent of people that use it are able to give up conventional cigarettes, Peter Nixon, its UK and Ireland managing director, told BBC Radio.
-That compares with about 15-20 percent of people who use e-cigarettes, he said.
+Since iQOS was launched in the UK in December, Philip Morris has found that about 70 percent of users are able to give up cigarettes, Peter Nixon, its UK and Ireland managing director, told BBC Radio.
+That compares with only about 15-20 percent of people who use e-cigarettes, he said.

 "It's unprecedented," Nixon told the Today show.
 "We're very encouraged that products like iQOS are the absolute game changer."